 Nakthan to Rudranag

-The sacred temple of Rudranag is just a 30 min walk from the Nakthan Village.
-The temple got its name because of the serpent-shaped waterfall near the temple, and the temple is of great significance to the local villagers.
+The sacred temple of Rudranag is just a 10 min walk from the Nakthan Village.
+The temple got its name because of the serpent-shaped waterfall near the temple, and its great significance to the local villagers.
 The temple is near the bridge that connects us to the mountain face of Kheerganga’s location.

 Places to see around Nakthan